thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 1. Try adjusting values for the CSS colors and sizes and refreshing the browser.

-1. Look at the slides and try to create a JavaScript object with your name and email.
+1. In init() hard-code a JS object with your info like this:
-In the init() function, use the object to set the name and email.
+    ```js
+    me = {name: 'Judy', email: 'judy@karmoxie.com'}
+    ```

+1. Use `document.elementById()` as above, to now update `name` by using the object.
+Create a dov to target for `email` and use the object to populate the email as well.

-1. In init() add to the object to include an array of your hobbies.
+1. Once both name and email are working, update the object to include an array of your hobbies.

-    1. In the HTML create a new div called hobbies.
+1. In the HTML create a new div with an id value of hobbies.

-    1. In `init()` create a string to hold a `<ul>`, and `<li>` for each of the  hobbies.
-Loop through the array adding the list items to the string. for each hobby.
+1. In `init()` create a string that starts with `<ul>`.

+1. Create a loop based on the hobbies array length and during each loop, add to the string a new `<li>` for the current hobby.

+1. Close the string with a `</ul>`

-    1. Use `document.getElementById` to select the hobbies `div`, and `innerHTML` to populate the `<div>` with the created string.
+1. Use `document.getElementById` to select the hobbies `div`, and use `innerHTML` to populate the `<div>` with the created string.

 1. Style the hobbies div font to be bold and the color of your choice.